la2050/archive/_projects/2016/connecting-community-through-color.md

   - 'Community outreach '
   - Network/relationship support
   - Personal outreach in local communities
+project_description: >-
+  We want to change the face of schools by bringing a massive burst of color.
+  We'll bring students, faculty, parents and neighbors together to transform blank structures to ones filled with vibrancy and lively characters while learning the fundamentals of color therapy.
+We believe that by enhancing their environment, kids of any age will be more engaged and committed to their educational journey, schools will be more welcoming, and every community can enjoy and appreciate beautiful art.
 project_impact: >-
   ["Social & emotional support","Cultural events","Public/open streets
   gatherings","Rates of volunteerism","Total number of local social media